resources

 In short, HR professionals are the linchpins in the vast machinery of human capital management, turning strategic vision into actionable reality.

-What Is Human Capital Management Software?
+What is Human Capital Management Software?

 The Key Functions of HCM Software

 An HCM solution includes traditional HR technology, such as payroll processing or benefits administration.
-It adds to those practices and integrates them with larger, strategic processes, such as succession planning, performance management, and employee sentiment analysis.
+It adds to those practices and integrates them with larger strategic processes, such as succession planning, performance management, and employee sentiment analysis.

 Again, the goal of HCM strategy is to ensure the organization can both function efficiently and nurture employee growth.
 To do this, an HCM technology platform addresses: